profsmith89/ctps/_sources/chap01.md

 ## Code and transcript blocks

 I want to pause here and make sure you recognize that the difference between a *code block* (e.g., the earlier block that contained a comment and an open command) and a *transcript block* (e.g., the previous block that illustrates how you can launch the interactive Python interpreter).
-Code blocks are the scripts we'll feed to the Python interpreter while transcript blocks are recordings of the conversations we have with the Python interpreter or our computer's operating system.
+Code blocks are the scripts we'll feed to the Python interpreter while transcript blocks are recordings of the conversations I had with the Python interpreter or our computer's operating system.

 The previous block is a recording of my interaction with the shell on my machine, and it ends with a prompt that allows us to converse with the interactive Python interpreter.
 You use Ctrl+D to end this conversation and return to talking to the shell.